Introduction to influential

 my_Diff_data

-#The column indices of differential values in the Diff_data table
+# Column indices of differential values in Diff_data

-#The column indices of regression values in the Diff_data table
+# Column index of regression values in Diff_data

 Regr_value <- 5

-#The column indices of significance (P-value/FDR) values in
+# Column indices of significance values in Diff_data

 MyExptl_data